munificent/craftinginterpreters/book/statements-and-state.md

 But when you're slapping together a simple programming language or, heck, even learning your first language, the flat simplicity of global variables helps.
-My first language was BASIC and, though I outgrew it eventually, it was a boon that I didn't have to wrap my head around scoping rules before I could start making a computer do fun stuff.
+My first language was BASIC and, though I outgrew it eventually, it was nice that I didn't have to wrap my head around scoping rules before I could make a computer do fun stuff.

 </aside>